Victorian Properties

 Two children (the 13th and 15th children) of Lewis and Mary Ann Bell were born here - Violet Lilias Bell (Va) on 10.05.1900, and Helen Howatson Sutherland Bell (Duckie) on 27.01.1904.

-In Annie Bell's WW1 diary, many letters from the family, including from "Granny" Betsy Armstrong and Mrs. Howatson were written from this address.
+In Annie Bell's WW1 diary, many letters from the family, including from Granny Armstrong and Mrs. Howatson were written from this address.

 Novel: The Gunn of Killearnan by Dorice Nelson